|

 Village or Lahaina

-town at least once, the shopping is fantastic!
+foreseeable future) at least once, the shopping is fantastic!
 In our opinion, the

 best way to see Lahaina is in the morning.
-Plan to arrive at 9am, then park for
+Plan to arrive at 9am,

-free on Front street near Shaw.
-The three hour limit is just right to
+then park for free on Front street near Shaw.
+The three hour limit

-walk the entire Front street strip and a take quick stop for an early lunch at
+is just right to walk the entire Front street strip and a take quick

-any number of great restaurants there.
-There is a lot more to Maui than this,
+There is a lot more to Maui than this, so enjoy.
+And if you have any

-so enjoy.
-And if you have any questions, we know the island pretty well
+questions, we know the island pretty well and would be delighted to

-and would be delighted to help.
-For more day dreaming material, activities
+help.
+For more day dreaming material, activities and coupons take a

 |